momentohq/terraform-provider-momento/README.template.md

 }

 provider "momento" {
-  auth_token = var.auth_token
+  api_key = var.api_key
 }
 ```

 The provider can use an authentication token (API key) from Momento.
-It can be provided through the configuration block, or through the `MOMENTO_AUTH_TOKEN` environment variable.
+It can be provided through the configuration block, or through the `MOMENTO_API_KEY` environment variable.

 ### Creating a cache